-Natural wood is one of the most popular materials for use in this space.
+Natural wood is one of the most popular materials for use as a flooring option.
 It’s warm, welcoming and has plenty of personality.
 Plus the durability of solid hardwood flooring ensures it will hold up longer compared to other floor types such as laminate flooring.
 There are also many wood flooring types to choose from!
 Hardwood flooring comes in a range of wood species and colors, wide plank and narrow plank, and different finishes, so it’s possible to complement nearly any home design.

-When it comes to selecting the color of your flooring, there are few colors that have more universal appeal than a rich, chocolate brown.
-This color works well with nearly any interior design and room, from the entryway to the living room.
-And when it’s paired with different wood grains, species, and finishes, it can take on a variety of appearances.
+When it comes to selecting the color of your hardwood flooring, there are few colors that have more universal appeal than a rich, chocolate brown.
+This dark chocolate color works well with nearly any interior design and room, from the entryway to the living room.
+And when it’s paired with different wood looks, species, and gloss levels, it can take on a variety of appearances

 Color and Wood Grain

-The term “chocolate” can mean many different things when it comes to wood flooring.
-It could be a patina the wood has taken on, it could be a stain, or it could be the way that a particular stain or patina is interacting with a particular wood species or grain.
-This is part of what gives this color of flooring its appeal; the color will vary over the floor, ranging from lighter to darker, and sometimes taking additional tones, like grey, orange, or black.
+The term “chocolate” can mean many different things when it comes to hardwood flooring.
+It could be a patina the solid wood has taken on, it could be a stain, or it could be the way that a particular stain or patina is interacting with a particular wood species or grain.
+This is part of what gives this color of solid hardwood flooring its appeal; the color will vary over the hardwood floor, ranging from lighter to darker, and sometimes taking additional tones, like grey, orange, or black.
 These tones can help the wood blend in better with different decors.

 Chocolate Brown Wood Flooring Design Ideas

-Because different woods can take on this color in different ways, you may find that one may be a better fit to your home than another.
+Because different woods can take on the dark chocolate color in different ways, you may find that one may be a better fit to your home than another.
 Check out these 6 design ideas to get some inspiration for adding dark wood floors to your next diy project or professional remodel.

 1. Lights and Darks

-Floors don’t need to be a single species or color of wood to be beautiful or interesting.
-This blend of reclaimed flooring called Coastal Collage features different tones, grain patterns, and woods.
-Combined, they add a lot of movement and depth to the floor, while complementing numerous other tones in the room.
+Hardwood flooring doesn’t need to be a single species or color of wood to be beautiful or interesting.
+This blend of reclaimed hardwood flooring called Coastal Collage features different tones, grain patterns, and wood looks.
+Combined, they add a lot of movement and depth to the hardwood floor, while complementing numerous other tones in the room.